Superdeep (2020) – Movie Review

-Within the film first act, I was reminded of other films with similar plot outlines.
-Films such as Doom and Resident Evil also deliver a concept which involves a threat underground that requires a skilled team to investigate.
-Superdeep thankfully has some good ideas, which I found enjoyable on-screen.
+Within the film’s first act, I was reminded of other films with similar plot outlines.
+Films such as Doom and Resident Evil also deliver a concept that involves a threat underground that requires a skilled team to investigate.
+Superdeep, thankfully, has some good ideas, which I found enjoyable on-screen.

 Unfortunately, for Superdeep, there are some elements that did not work for me.
 While the plot’s concept and horror elements are solid, the lead and side performances are dull and vague.
-Even during genuinely horrifying moments, many characters fail to show any significant emotion, such as being scared or overly worried, instead of staying monotone.
-The plot at times is also questionable.
+Even during genuinely horrifying moments, many characters fail to show significant emotions, such as being scared or overly worried, instead of staying monotone.
+The plot, at times, is also questionable.
 For example, Anya has many flashbacks from her past, but I found myself attempting to understand the importance of these scenes.
-The film’s third act picks up and ends more strongly compared to the first and second acts.
+The film’s third act picks up and ends more strongly than the first and second acts.

-Overall, for those who enjoy films such as Doom, Resident Evil, and horror classics such as The Thing, Superdeep is your kind of film—delivering a fun concept, incredible set designs and horror aspects, which are at times are unsettling and positive to witness.
-But sadly, Superdeep has many bland elements, including main performances and the core plot, which all feel vague and dull with some exceptions in the third act.
+Overall, for those who enjoy films such as Doom, Resident Evil, and horror classics such as The Thing, Superdeep is your kind of film—delivering a fun concept, incredible set designs and horror aspects, which are sometimes unsettling and positive to witness.
+But sadly, Superdeep has many bland elements, including the main performances and the core plot, which all feel vague and dull, with some exceptions in the third act.
 Those who are seeking a new horror film should still most certainly check this one out.